itsthemobb/wiretapp/README.md

 # Wiretapp

-A framework to making write UI tests a breeze!
+A framework to make writing UI tests a breeze!

-- Allows you to record and serve up mocked responses
+- Allows you to record and serve up canned responses! 🥫
-- No reliance on a server - making the UI tests deterministic and run super fast.
+- No reliance on a server; making the UI tests deterministic and run super fast! 🏃‍♂️🚀
-- Allows for serving up mocks curated to the test case scenario currently running
+- Allows for serving up mocks curated to the test case scenario currently running! 👩‍🍳
-- Enables running tests in parallel speeding up pipeline runs without any extra affort!
+- Enables running tests in parallel speeding up pipeline runs without any extra affort! 👯‍♀️

 # How do you setup Wiretapp?